 FAQ

 Can I build PCI-compliant payment capture myself on Retell?
 Technically, but the cost is prohibitive.
 PCI DSS Level 1 certification requires $500,000+ upfront and $200,000+/year in ongoing compliance costs.
-Shuttle provides the same capability at $0.20 per transaction.
+Shuttle provides the same capability at $0.20 per successful transaction.

 Related Reading